aarifhsn/plugins/afs-crud/readme.txt

 == Installation ==

 1. Download the plugin zip file.
-2. Upload the `wp-crud` folder to the `/wp-content/plugins/` directory.
+2. Upload the `afs-crud` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Navigate to the 'WP CRUD' page in the admin dashboard to manage users.
+4. Navigate to the 'AFS CRUD' page in the admin dashboard to manage users.

 == Frequently Asked Questions ==

-= Does WP CRUD use the default WordPress users? =
+= Does AFS CRUD use the default WordPress users? =

-No, WP CRUD manages a custom user table independent of the WordPress user system.
+No, AFS CRUD manages a custom user table independent of the WordPress user system.

 = Can I sort the users in the table? =